stuttgart-things/stuttgart-things/README.md

 # stuttgart-things
 [sˈθɪŋz] - using modularity to speed up parallel builds

-this repository is used for configuration code like gitops configuration, ansible playbooks, Dockerfiles or helm charts.
+used for configuration code like gitops configuration, ansible playbooks, Dockerfiles or helm charts.

 ## INFRASTRUCTURE AS CODE